 A Signature Intern

-A Signature intern will gain experience primarily through hands-on involvement in departmental or organizational projects and by participating in various day-to-day administrative duties.
-As a Signature intern, you are completely integrated into the daily functions of the company and are considered a vital member of our team.
-You will work closely with your department, participating in all department meetings, as well as all-staff events and special events.
+A Signature intern will gain experience primarily through hands-on involvement in departmental or organizational projects and by participating in various day-to-day operations.
+As a Signature intern, you are completely integrated into the company and are considered a vital member of our team.
+You will participate in all department meetings, as well as all-staff events and special events.

 Signature Seminars provide interns with the opportunity to deepen their engagement and gain exposure to skills outside their department.
 Many seminars are informal discussions with key Signature staff, including the Founding Artistic Director, Executive Director, Department heads, and others.
 In these sessions, interns may learn about staff members’ career trajectories, perspectives on the industry, and may gain insight into the exciting work happening at Signature.
 Other seminars take the form of workshops, in which staff members work interactively with interns to develop skills in resume and cover letter writing, fundraising, production management, and more.